ridhuandaud/fullstack-assessment/README.md

 In this assessment, you will be required to demonstrate your understanding on:

 1. Developing CRUD features with REST APIs.
-2. MVC code structure
-3. Usage of any backend frameworks
-4. Performing validations and showing error messages appropriately.
+2. Performing validations and showing error messages appropriately.
-5. Integration with third-party libraries.
+3. Integration with third-party libraries.
-6. Implementing best practises and clean codes, e.g. reusable codes that can be used repetitively, in different screens, projects, or by other team members.
+4. Implementing best practises and clean codes, e.g. reusable codes that can be used repetitively, in different screens, projects, or by other team members.

-# Requirements
+# Tech Requirements
+1. Develop frontend with ReactJS
+2. Develop APIs with NodeJS using Express and Sequelize framework.
+You may use either MySQL or PostgreSQL database

+# Deliverables

-Page 1
+## Page 1

 1. Search form (mandatory fields)
-    1. Brand
+    a.
+Brand
-    2. Product Name
+    b.
+Product Name

 2. List of Groceries
-    1. Create a screen that display a list of 20 products by default, with the Product Name arranged in alphabetical order
+    a.
+Create a screen that display a list of 20 products by default, with the Product Name arranged in alphabetical order
-    2. Options to sort grocery list by Brand or Product Name from A-Z and Z-A
+    b.
+Options to sort grocery list by Brand or Product Name from A-Z and Z-A
-    3. Each product in the grocery list should display the following:
+    c.
+Each product in the grocery list should display the following:
         * UPC12 Barcode
         * Brand
         * Product Name
         * Edit button (that will lead to Page 2)
-    4. Search result should include all possibilities based on keywords found in Brand or Product Name fields
+    d.
+Search result should include all possibilities based on keywords found in Brand or Product Name fields
-    5. You may use GET or POST methods for the search
+    e.
+You may use GET or POST methods for the search

-Page 2
+## Page 2

 1. Edit product form (mandatory fields)
     * Brand (varchar)